History of Chemicals

 Water's spectrum has many lines with intrinsic strengths that vary over several orders of magnitude and at energy levels from almost zero to several thousand Kelvins.
 And water's energy levels are very sensitive to gas density and temperature and to the thermal radiation of dust.
 So different water lines will be indicators of vastly different environments.
 Water is likely to become the most important tracer of star formation processes, including cloud core infalls, shocks, hot cores, and related phenomena.

-Herschel will make it possible for the first time to get a complete inventory of the most important rotational lines of water, enabling scientists to trace the evolution of water from formation to dissociation.
+Herschel made it possible for the first time to get a complete inventory of the most important rotational lines of water, enabling scientists to trace the evolution of water from formation to dissociation.

 Here on Earth, we think of dust as bits of debris that rub off of larger objects.
 But in space - and in the history of matter in the Universe - solid matter begins as dust.